Generally, teachers don’t expect gifts.

 A handwritten card or note from the child or the parent thanking the teacher for what they have done for the child is truly a precious gift for every teacher.
 They treasure these notes because it confirms to them that their passion is not in vain, that they have influenced a child’s life for the better.
 During those overwhelming life moments, these cards are the lifesavers that inspire and motivate teachers to continue developing the minds of the future.

-Other options are gifts cards to the movie theatre, sporting goods store (if applicable), iTunes, music store, or Amazon.
+Other options are gifts cards to the movie theater, sporting goods store (if applicable), iTunes, music store, or Amazon.
 If you know the teacher’s interests or hobbies, then give them a gift card to the applicable store.

-A Thoughtful Gift
+A Thoughtful Gift Of Appreciation

-A thoughtful hug when everyone is rushing to the exit means a lot to teachers.
+A thoughtful hug when everyone is rushing to the classroom exit means a lot to teachers.
 The last day at school seems forever for students who want to be released for the holidays.
 The whole class is waiting in anticipation for the final bell to ring so that they can hurry out of the classroom into freedom.

 A child that pauses at the teacher’s desk within the stampede is precious.
 It takes a few moments to hug the teacher and to thank the teacher for the year.
 That thoughtful gesture is dear to the teacher’s heart.